Nafbek/social-network-api/README.md

 ## Description

-This is an API developed for a social network web application that allows users to share their thoughts, react to the friends' thought and create a friend list.
-It is built using Express.js for handling HTTP requests, MongoDB as database, Mongoose ODM for object modelling, and are a native JavaScript 'Date' object to format timestamps.
+This is an Application Programming Interface (API) developed for a social network web application that allows users to share their thoughts, react to the friends' thought and create a friend list.
+It is built using Express.js for handling HTTP requests, MongoDB as database, Mongoose ODM for object modelling, and a native JavaScript 'Date' object to format timestamps.

 ## User Story